 drwxr-xr-x 2 abcd kdm 2048 Aug 31 08:54 scripts

-If we often check the status of our tasks and do not want to enter each time squeue -u user , alias alias sq='squeue -u ${USER}'
+If we often check the status of our tasks and do not want to enter each time squeue -u user , alias alias sq='squeue -u ${USER}' may replace the entire command.

 abcd@ui ~ $ squeue